Would You Like to Work for the Park Service?

 The State Park Service’s naturalists, historians and archaeologists also preserve natural and cultural resources through educational programs.
 These individuals have a passion for educating others about the preservation of our natural resources and the rich culture of our historical sites.
 State Park Service interpreters conduct various workshops and educational programs including programs for schoolchildren.
 Communicating the beauty and importance of South Carolina’s natural and cultural resources can be a rewarding job.

-(Interpreter I is the entry-level position.) – Under limited supervision, directs and performs duties related to the educational and interpretive programming for a park.
+- Interpreter: (Interpreter I is the entry-level position.)
+Under limited supervision, directs and performs duties related to the educational and interpretive programming for a park.
 Develops and manages the educational/interpretive plan.
 Plans, promotes and directs tours, programs and workshops.
 Directs the management of exhibits to include planning, implementation and curation.
 Coordinates community and volunteer programs.
 Responsibilities may also include resource management and administration and operation duties.
 Minimum Education/Experience Requirements: Bachelor’s Degree in Natural Science or History.
 Must be able to relate well with the general public and deliver programs in a positive manner.
 Effective written and oral communication skills are necessary.